isabellamullen/Rock-Paper-Scissors-Lizard-Spock-Game/README.md

 # Rock Paper Scissors Lizard Spock Game

+This game allows players to compete against a computer or a human opponent and features adjustable difficulty levels for the AI.
+The game expands the traditional rock-paper-scissors format to include two additional options: Lizard and Spock, each with unique rules for winning or losing.

 It is a straightforward game:
 Two participants choose one among the following weapons:
 - Rock (closed fist, in red)